What is your mission?

 - Reclusive behavior

-What kind of tasks would my dog be trained to do and how is that going to help my symptoms of PTSD or TBI?
+What kind of tasks will my dog be trained to do and how is that going to help my symptoms of PTSD or TBI?

 The following are a few examples of what a Service or Therapeutic Companion Dog could do for you: